First school in Wales to achieve highest Level 3 'Best Practice in Schools' Award (Jan 2021)

 Wellbeing and Pastoral Support at The Dell

-We believe passionately in supporting every child to be the best they can be in every aspect of their life.
 We know from our daily experiences and from statistical information that most pupils will experience difficult times and challenges in and out of school during their seven years with us at The Dell.
 For some of those children, their experiences will have huge and potentially life-long impact and consequences.
 We want to identify those children and recognise the impact that Adverse Childhood Experiences might have on them and support them through the difficult times that they might experience during their childhood.
 Critically, we know too that emotional wellbeing has a significant impact on a child's (or adult's) ability to achieve and thrive.

 Being mentally and emotionally healthy means that:

 We believe in ourselves and know our own worth.